Ranked in 2 Practice Areas

 Litigation: White-Collar Crime & Government Investigations - District of Columbia

-Justin Dillon is particularly noted for his work in sensitive investigations, and frequently acts in complex cases involving alleged misconduct by university professors and students.
+Justin Dillon is a partner at Dillon PLLC noted for his work in sensitive investigations.
+He frequently acts in complex cases involving alleged misconduct by university professors and students.

 Discover other Lawyers at